tim-one/tim-one.github.io/psf/ban_qa.md

 Which actually speaks volumes, but it's easy to misread what silence is saying.
 The most obvious reading is that he has no opinion.
 Since that's not credible here, the second-most obvious is that he wants no public part of it.
 That's closer.

 Please don't bug him about it.
 Some people find human drama very stressful, and I don't think it's a secret where Guido lies on that axis.
 The drama in the "walrus operator" flame wars 6 years ago caused him to abdicate his BDFL role.
-I got my share of abuse in that too, but shrugged it off as "another day on a mailing list".
+I got my (smaller) share of abuse in that too, but shrugged it off as "another day on a mailing list".

 At this point, I don't think it matters anymore what anyone says anyway.
 Confirmation bias alone ensures all sides will remain frozen.